clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

 #.
 Power on the PXE client and watch it boot and install |CL|.

 #.
-Power-cycle the PXE client and watch it customize the install of |CL|.
+Power-cycle the PXE client and watch it customize the |CL| installation.

 Congratulations!
 You have successfully performed a bulk provision of |CL|.